Australian Food Atlas

 Anticipated Translational Impact: Our Australian Food Atlas will provide quantifiable evidence-based information on a community’s ability to access healthy food and/or an excess of unhealthy foods.
 It will be used by local and state governments to inform food regulation, food policy and nutrition surveillance, public health plans and strategic planning documents, obesity strategies, town planning guidelines and assist advocacy to include public health as a deemed provision in planning law, empowering government to improve the health and wellbeing of their residents.

-Contact: Contact Antonietta Viola or the Food Environments Team at FET@ecu.edu.au
+Contact: Contact the Australian Food Atlas Team at australianfoodatlas@ecu.edu.au